 Dr. Anne Marie Skiffington is originally from Brockton, Massachusetts.
 As a native New Englander she is "wicked" excited to be back in the area that she grew up in.
 Dr. Skiffington developed her passion of veterinary medicine when she was a kid on the backside at the racetrack.
 She attended St. George’s University School of Veterinary Medicine in which she spent her clinical year at Virginia Maryland Regional College of Veterinary Medicine.
 After graduation, Dr. Skiffington completed a one-year internship at Ocean State Equine and continued on as an associate veterinarian.
 Dr. Skiffington has a special interest in lacerations, respiratory medicine and diagnostic imaging.
 In her free time she enjoys, horseback riding, baking and watching movies.

-Debbie Russo works along with our farm manager at the North Scituate location.
+Debbie Russo is our Facility Manager at the North Scituate location and works alongside Kaitlyn.
 She was raised in Rhode Island and is local to North Scituate.
 Debbie has a farming background and has been around horses and animals since she was a child.
 When Debbie is not at the farm or running her own business, she enjoys spending time with her family.